 Hemp oil is more than just an edible oil

+Hemp oil can do much more than enhance dishes.
+It contains vitamins E, B1, B2, minerals such as magnesium, potassium and calcium.
+There are also trace elements such as zinc, iron, copper and manganese.
 THE experts also consider it to be particularly healthy thanks to its high contribution of polyunsaturated fatty acids, which help regulate blood pressure and reduce the incidence of chronic inflammatory diseases.

-Beware, however, of the side effects in the event of overconsumption of fatty acids, for which a dosage balance is recommended.
+Hemp oil (hemp seed oil) therefore provides essential fatty acids, vitamins, minerals and trace elements.
+Be careful, however, of the side effects in the event of overconsumption of fatty acids, for which a dosage balance is recommended.

 Hemp oil for internal and external use